Pusty/writeups/HITCONCTF2020/README.md

     - The shellcode can only be up to 2000 bytes long
     - The start of the shellcode is in a Read-Execute memory page at `0xDEAD0000`
-    - The service puts 0x80 bytes of shellcode for preparation before so the supplied shellcode starts at `0xDEAD0080`
+    - The service puts 0x80 bytes of shellcode for preparation in front so the supplied shellcode starts at `0xDEAD0080`
     - The shellcode process has a Read-Write memory page at `0x02170000`
     - The preparation shellcode unmaps the stack so we only have the RX `0xDEAD0000` and RW `0x02170000` memory page